-In 2006, having successfully met and surpassed the 5 year plan objectives set out in 2001, the BJA board directed the Eagle Tire division to pursue an even more ambitious growth strategy.
+In 2006, having successfully met and surpassed the 5 year plan objectives set out in 2001, the BJA board directed the Eagle Tire division to pursue an even more ambitious growth strategy .
 With funding, BJT purchased two manufacturing plants in the southern USA and re-fitted the operation with direction from their Canadian operations.
 An executive team under the banner of Blue Jay Tire USA (BJT-USA) was setup by the BJA board.
 This company operated with oversight from its Canadian head office.
 BJT-USA engineers were asked to set targets at double their pre-acquisition production levels or about triple the level of the Canadian manufacturing plant.
+At the same time, BLT introduced a tire warranty program that helped to enhance the tire sales and establish the tire brand.
+With a premium of about 50% of the tire costs, the warranty program provides free tire replacement for seven years from purchase date of every tire.
+Since inception, this tire warranty program was well received.

-BJT-USA surpassed it sale targets each and every year from 2006-2012.
+BJT-USA surpassed it sale targets each and every year from 2006-2014.
 BJT-USA, despite its size, achieved a 3rd place market position in tire sales for compact cars and small SUV vehicles in the southern U.S.A.
-By 2010 BJT dominated the earnings of the Blue Jays Air group.
-BJT in early 2010 accounted for 20% of the revenue and an astounding 80% of the profit of the Airline group.
+By 2008 BJT dominated the earnings of the Blue Jays Air group.
+BJT in early 2014 accounted for 20% of the revenue and an astounding 43% of the profit of the Airline group.
 BJT management was heralded by the executive team, the board and its shareholders as the "star" of the Airline group.